-The way the jumpscares works is by featuring one of two images, popping up when catching Jason in the act of killing one of the camp counselors.
+The way the jumpscares works is showing one of two images, popping up when catching Jason in the act of killing one of the camp counselors.
 Either a head being torn in two with a machete (which looks eerily similar to the one that Project Firestart will use later) or a series of happy skulls grinning at the screen.
 Those alone would have been enough, but the developers felt they had to go the extra mile and accompany them with a loud synthetized scream.
-The same sound also plays when someone dies off screen, which the nice touch of having different volumes, depending on how far from our main character the killing has taken place.
-I personally never played Friday the 13th as a kid, but it would have been surely scarring to hear something like that.
+The same sound also plays when someone dies off screen, with the nice touch of having different volumes, depending on how far from our main character the killing has taken place.
+I personally never played Friday the 13th as a kid, but it would have been surely scarring to hear that.

 The original Friday the 13th video game remains a quite effective tie-in product.
 Let us consider that the original movie series, while having a couple of solid entries, by 1986 had already become little more than a guilty pleasure.
-It is also probably the weakest and more commercial along the various classic slashers series.
+It is also probably the weakest and more commercial along the classic slashers series.
 So, indeed, its tie-in game follows suit, presenting cheap (but effective for the time) horror scares, along with working in many of the classic tropes.
 Granted, it is missing some fundamental elements of the series, but all in all, it is fair to say the movies got the game they deserved.